 If I ask for information do I have to take part?

-What if I’m not eligible for any studies at the moment?
+What if I'm not eligible for any studies currently running?

 If you are interested in taking part in research, but we are not currently running any studies that you are interested in, or are eligible for, you can sign up to our research register so that we can contact you about future projects.
 Please get in touch with the team if you would like to be on the register.

-Can I stop taking part during the research study?
+Can I stop taking part during the study?

 You can withdraw from the study at any time if you do not want to continue participating.
 Although we would like people to take part in research we do not want anyone to feel pressured into continuing with something they do not want to.

 You may be able to take part in a range of studies.
 Some of these may involve you filling in a questionnaire about your life or the care you receive, others may be trying out an exciting new treatment which would involve more of your time.
 With any study, we make it as easy and convenient as possible for you to take part.